 \begin{quote} ``Doctors recommend Ozempic to help manage weight loss in diabetes.'' \end{quote}

-By immediately integrating this newly extracted triple into the knowledge graph, downstream retrieval-augmented generation (RAG) significantly improved.
-This is shown below for the user query \textit{``What drugs are used for weight loss in diabetes?''}

-To evaluate this, we implemented a lightweight RAG pipeline that retrieves the top-k (k=2) most relevant KG facts and explanations using a semantic similarity function.
-These facts are then compiled into a structured context block and passed to a Gemini-powered LLM, which generates a response constrained to the KG content.
-This setup ensures that any answer is grounded in the currently stored triples and explanations, enabling transparent and up-to-date reasoning over evolving ontologies.
+Immediately integrating this triple into the knowledge graph significantly improved downstream retrieval-augmented generation (RAG), shown below for the user query \textit{``What drugs are used for weight loss in diabetes?''} Our lightweight RAG pipeline retrieves the top-k (k=2) most relevant KG facts and explanations using semantic similarity, compiles them into a structured context block, and passes them to a Gemini-powered LLM whose response is constrained to KG content—grounding answers in the currently stored triples and explanations for transparent, up-to-date reasoning.